OctoPrint/plugins.octoprint.org/_plugins/bettergrblsupport.md

     https://github.com/synman/OctoPrint-Bettergrblsupport/archive/master.zip

-**NOTE:** Installing this pluging directly from the URL above ensures you always have the latest version, but this comes with risk.
+**NOTE:** Installing this plugin directly from the URL above ensures you always have the latest version, but this comes with risk.
 I do not follow a traditional gitflow which means commits to the master branch may not be fully tested and could cause unforeseen issues.
 Proceed at your own risk.

 ## Configuration